 (If you're very new to the Tarot, then you have my permission to also throw in a bit of research to find out how others interpret the cards… BUT, make sure you check in intuitively with the card too.)

-OK, so you’ve got your Tarot card keyword chart.
+OK, so you've got your Tarot Card Meanings Reference Guide.
 Now what?

 How to Read Tarot Intuitively with Tarot Keywords